-We at St. Catherine Labourè Catholic Church extend our deepest sympathy to you and your family at the death of your loved one.
+We at St. Catherine Labouré Catholic Church extend our deepest sympathy to you and your family at the death of your loved one.
 It is our hope that the following information will assist you in preparing a meaningful and prayerful farewell service.
+We are also available for assistance with burials including burial services at Miramar National Cemetery.

 The purpose of the Funeral Liturgy/Services is to allow the grieved family and friends to gather to console each other; to celebrate the person’s life – both their human life and their life of faith; to express their faith in Jesus Christ and his death and Resurrection; to be strengthened in their hope in the resurrection of the dead; and to commend the deceased to the tender mercy and love of almighty God.